simmsa/small_wec_json_reader/README.md

 # Small WEC Modeling Data Extractor and Visualizer

 This repository contains a Python script designed to extract and visualize data from the [Small WEC Performance Modeling Tool][small_wec].
-The script is intended to be used with the OpenEI Small Scale Wave Energy Converter (WEC) specifically reading json data from [Small Scale WEC Performance Modeling Data][small_wec_data].
+The script converts and visualizes json data from the [OpenEI Small Scale WEC Performance Modeling Data Submission 380][small_wec_data].

 ## Numerical Data